rcwestlake/blog/content/final/slack-thoughts/index.md

 1. Grow with companies.
 As customers grow, Slack grows.
 2. Expand beyond communication.
 Become more than a communication tool.

-They way I see it: they could become the go to source for all things needed to run a company.
+The way I see it: they could become the go to source for all things needed to run a company.
 Communication, HR, benefits.

 **Build Strategy**